wso2/docs-is/en/docs/learn/configuring-totp.md

 ### Using REST API

-See the swagger documentation for the TOTP REST API [here](../../develop/totp-rest-api/) to understand how to obtain TOTO related information via the API.
+See the swagger documentation for the TOTP REST API [here](../../develop/totp-rest-api/) to understand how to obtain TOTP related information via the API.

 ### Using Admin Services